PedemonteGiacomo/EasySite/README.md

 # EasySite - Template Vue.js

-Template for facade sites, easy to manipulate and easy to improve.
+EasySite is a versatile Vue.js and Quasar template designed for creating sleek and intuitive facade websites.
+It's engineered for simplicity, making it effortless to customize and enhance according to your specific needs.

 Watch [this site realized with this template](https://itlpuliziegenova.it)